mrlhansen/idrac_exporter/README.md

 # iDRAC Exporter
-This is a simple iDRAC (and iLO and XClarity) exporter for [Prometheus](https://prometheus.io).
-The exporter uses the Redfish API to communicate with iDRAC and it supports the regular `/metrics` endpoint to expose metrics from the host passed via the `target` parameter.
-For example, to scrape metrics for an iDRAC instance on the IP address `123.45.6.78` call the following URL address.
+This is a simple Redfish (iDRAC, iLO, XClarity) exporter for [Prometheus](https://prometheus.io).
+The exporter uses the Redfish API to collect information and it supports the regular `/metrics` endpoint to expose metrics from the host passed via the `target` parameter.
+For example, to scrape metrics from a Redfish instance on the IP address `123.45.6.78` call the following URL address.

 ```text
 http://localhost:9348/metrics?target=123.45.6.78
 ```

-Every time the exporter is called with a new target, it tries to establish a connection to iDRAC.
+Every time the exporter is called with a new target, it tries to establish a connection to the Redfish API.
 If the target is unreachable or if the authentication fails, the status code 500 is returned together with an error message.

 ## Supported Systems
 The program supports several different systems, because they all follow the Redfish standard.
 The exporter has been tested on the following systems.